sandramalaquias/data-engineering-Airflow/readme.md

 		- Login: "dwuser" (db user)
 		- Password: "xxxx" (your db user password)
 		- Port: 5439
-	If you follow the script mentioned above to launch AWS Redshift Cluster , Login and Password are in dwh.cfg in fields: "dwh_db_user" and "dwh_db_password".### AWS desconnect
+	If you follow the script mentioned above to launch AWS Redshift Cluster , Login and Password are in dwh.cfg in fields: "dwh_db_user" and "dwh_db_password".

 3. In Airflow, create AWS connection
 	Choose -> Admin > Connection -> + (add a new record) using: